-Students choose one of three majors: journalism and new media, public communication and leadership, or organizational communication and public relations.
-A student may also choose an additional concentration reflecting an interest in health and health care communication, sustainability and environmental communication, or sports and entertainment communication.
+Students choose one of three majors: journalism and new media, leadership communication, or public relations.
 An individual majoring in communication and journalism concentrates on both the social sciences and the humanities.
 At its core, the study of communication is the study of human interaction at the levels of interpersonal, small group, public, organizational and mass communication.
 In addition to technical skills in audio, video and online production, students enjoy opportunities to develop transferable skills in such areas as writing, public speaking, conflict and relationship management, interviewing and reporting, leadership, small-group dynamics, persuasion, decision making and problem solving, negotiation, audience analysis, message and communication campaign development, and speech writing, among others.

-Distinctives of the Communication Department
+Distinctives of the Communication and Journalism Department